Katiechiamaka/Data-Analysis-Online-Sales-Project/README.md

 - Dashboard<a href = "https://github.com/Katiechiamaka/Data-Analysis-Online-Sales-Project/blob/main/Online%20sales%20project%20Dashboard.png"> View Dashboard Overview </a>
 - Dashboard 2 <a href = "https://github.com/Katiechiamaka/Data-Analysis-Online-Sales-Project/blob/main/Online%20sales%20project%20dashboard2.png"> View Sales Performance Daashboard </a>

+## Dataset Overview and Preparation
+-The original dataset had 17 columns and 4,9783 rows

+-Some key columns include InvoiceNo, Quantity, InvoiceDate ,UnitPrice, Shippingcost e.t.c.

-## Processes Used
+# Processes Used
 - Imported the sales dataset into Excel using Power Query.
 - Cleaned the data by removing missing and invalid records.
 - Assigned correct data types to all columns.
 - Cleaned text fields by removing extra spaces and unwanted characters.
-- Corrected spelling errors using the Replace Values feature.
+- Corrected spelling errors like “paypall” to “PayPal” using the Replace Values feature.
 - Created calculated columns for Gross Sales, Revenue, and Profit.
+- Reordered columns to place categorical data first and numerical data last for easier analysis.
 - Validated data accuracy by comparing row and column counts before and after cleaning.
 - Loaded the cleaned and transformed data into Excel for analysis.
 - Built Pivot Tables to summarize sales performance and key metrics.